stigjoran/semester-project/work-log.md

 User profile 2:
 Student planning a class field trip, 14 years old.
 Target:
-Use website to find information for a shcool project.
+Use website to find information for a school project.
 Do they have Lego League like robotics or other science topic to use.
 Are there workshops or events.
 Etc.